8 Types of Bathtubs to Bubble up Your Bathroom Style

 Types of Bathtub Materials

-Bathtubs come in various materials, and the right option for your home will depend on how often you use the tub, your bathroom style, budget, and the floor’s structural integrity.
-Like the different tub styles on the market, each bathtub material has many pros and cons.
+Don’t get soaked—learn about bathtub materials before you buy.
+The right option for your home will depend on how often you use the tub, your bathroom style, your budget, and the floor’s structural integrity.
+Like the different tub styles, each bathtub material has pros and cons.

 Fiberglass

-A thin, flexible material that can be molded into many shapes, fiberglass is one of the most affordable tub materials.
-While fiberglass tubs are easy to clean, they are prone to scratching, cracks, and discoloration.
+Fiberglass is a thin, flexible material that can be molded into many shapes.
+It is one of the most affordable tub materials.
+While fiberglass tubs are easy to clean, they are prone to scratching, cracking, and discoloration.

 Acrylic

 Acrylic tubs are scratch-resistant and studier than fiberglass.
-They are lightweight, which makes them easy to install, and they come in many colors, sizes, and shapes.
-Acrylic tubs provide a good balance of durability and affordability but are susceptible to warping.
+They are also lightweight, making them easy to install.
+Acrylic tubs come in many colors, sizes, and shapes.
+They provide a good balance of durability and affordability but are susceptible to warping.

 Cast Iron

-Though iron is prone to rusting, cast iron tubs feature a protective layer of enamel that protects them from rust, scratches, chips, and other types of damage.
+Though iron is prone to rusting, cast iron tubs have a protective layer of enamel that protects them from rust, scratches, chips, and other damage.
 Cast iron tubs are very durable and retain heat well, but they are expensive and so heavy they may require additional floor support if not installed on the ground floor.

 Cast Polymer

-Used for both cultured stone and solid surface tubs, cast polymer is both scratch- and stain-resistant.
+Cast polymer is scratch- and stain-resistant for both cultured stone and solid surface tubs.
 The durable material is easy to clean and available in many colors, sizes, and shapes, but it is pricey and can crack over time.

 Copper

-Copper tubs retain heat well, and their non-porous surface and naturally antimicrobial properties mean cleaning is a breeze.
+Copper tubs are timeless and striking and only get better with age.
+They also retain heat well; their non-porous surface and naturally antimicrobial properties mean cleaning is a breeze.
 After years of water exposure, each tub will develop its own one-of-a-kind patina.
-Unfortunately, these tubs are expensive, heavy, and difficult to find—plus, they may clash with some design styles.
+Unfortunately, these tubs are expensive, heavy, and difficult to find.
+Plus, they may clash with some design styles.

 Stone

+Want to bathe in a sculpted masterpiece?
+Consider investing in a stone bathtub.
 Stone tubs are very heavy and are best for bathrooms on the ground floor.
 If you have a strong enough floor, these bathtubs are durable and guaranteed to serve as an eye-catching statement piece in your bathroom.
-However, they are expensive, can be challenging to clean (many require specialty cleaning chemicals), and may absorb the heat from your water—leaving your bath to cool down quickly.
+But get ready for a bit more commitment than other tubs; they are expensive, can be challenging to clean (many require specialty cleaning chemicals), and may absorb heat from your water—leaving your bath to cool down quickly.

 Frequently Asked Questions

-There are upsides and downsides to all bathtub materials.
-The most durable option is cast iron, but these heavy tubs are quite expensive and not always a good option for bathtubs on upper floors.
-For those on a budget, acrylic is a good option.
-However, copper has many unique benefits if you’re looking for something that wows and requires minimal maintenance.
+All bathtub materials have advantages and disadvantages.
+Cast iron is the most durable option, but these heavy tubs are expensive and not always suitable for bathtubs on upper floors.
+Acrylic is a good option for those on a budget.
+However, copper has many unique benefits if you want something that wows and requires minimal maintenance.

 Of the two most common and affordable bathtub materials, acrylic is notably better.
 Though fiberglass is cheaper, it is also more prone to scratching, chipping, fading, and cracking.
 Acrylic holds up better to wear and tear, cleaning, and sun exposure; the slight cost increase is usually worth the increased longevity.